jeremyandrews/kakaia/README.md

 Kakaia engine:

-- engine return data via API as JSON
+- return text and metadata as JSON
 - match text against a single phrase: "set timer for n seconds/minutes/hours"
-- on success, return a machine-readable command to client
+- if successfully matched, return a machine-readable command to client
-- on failure, return a machine-readable error
+- if not succesfully matched, return a machine-readable error

 Kakaia watchOS app:

-- parse returned JSON, set timer when the command is received
+- parse JSON, set timer when command is received
-- display errors if no command was matched
+- display useful error if no command was recognized
 - submit to App Store

 ### Phase n: Future plans